-Supporters invoked the same arguments they had rejected when northerners made them before the war, citing the constitutional powers of Congress “to raise and support armies” and “provide for the common defense, as well as to make laws “necessary and proper for carrying into execution the foregoing powers.”
+Supporters invoked the same arguments they had rejected when northerners made them before the war, citing the constitutional powers of Congress “to raise and support armies” and “provide for the common defense,” as well as to make laws “necessary and proper for carrying into execution the foregoing powers.”
 They also contended that conscription would provide the military with the manpower desperately needed to secure Confederate independence.

+Under this law, all able-bodied white males between the ages of 18 to 35 were eligible to be drafted into the army to serve either three years or less if the war ended sooner.
 Soldiers preparing to return home after serving 12 months were now told they had to stay on for another two years or the war’s end, whichever came first.
 The three total years of service began on the soldiers’ original enlistment dates.
 Davis initially resisted extending one-year enlistments to three years, but he finally resolved that it was a necessary measure.

 Another provision allowed for men to hire substitutes to serve in their place from “persons not liable for duty,” usually those outside the specified age range or foreigners.
 The substitute clause was based on the English tradition of assuming that those who could afford to hire a substitute could be more useful to the war effort outside the army.
 “Substitute brokers” became a lucrative profession as a result.
 This provision caused such widespread resentment among those who could not afford to hire a substitute that it was eventually repealed.